approov/quickstart-cloudflare_approov-worker/README.md

 * Removes the need for an API key in the mobile app
 * Improves the network layer DDoS protection provided by Clouflare with an application layer provided by Approov

-## Approov Gateway Architecture
+## Verifying Approov Through a Serverless Gateway

 The Approov Gateway is implemented as a Cloudflare worker and protects a backend API service from unauthorized access.

 Each API call to the gateway contains an Approov JWT token, typically passed as an `Approov-Token` header value.
 A token is signed by a secret known only to the Approov cloud service and the Approov Cloudflare worker.
 The Cloudflare worker verifies that the Approov token has not expired and is properly signed.

+Optionally, an Approov token can be bound to another header value, typically a bearer authorization header.
+A hash of this header value is compared to a pay claim in the Approov token to ensure they match.

-If the token verification succeeds, the API call is rewritten and forwarded to the backend API service, and the service's response is returned to the original caller.
+If the Approov verification succeeds, the API call is rewritten and forwarded to the backend API service, and the service's response is returned to the original caller.
 If the token is missing or fails verification, a 401 unauthorized response is immediately returned to the caller.

 See [Approov in Detail](https://approov.io/product) for additional information on how the mobile app and backend fit together with the Approov cloud service and the Approov SDK.